-Careful regulation of trapping and the use of trapping as a tool for research and management enables the Missouri Department of Conservation to successfully manage Missouri's wildlife in a manner that is safe, wise and humane.
+The Missouri Department of Conservation carefully regulates trapping.
+We also use it as a tool for research and to help manage Missouri's wildlife in a manner that is safe, wise, and humane.

-View record-weight furbearers, and let us know if you think you've trapped a record-breaking furbearer.
+View the list of Missouri's record-weight furbearers, and let us know if you think you've trapped a record-breaking furbearer.

 A key to successful trapping is to use the correct trap for the job.
 A trap should be large, powerful and fast enough to catch the coyote that activates it.